 DIY Flea and Tick Spray Recipe

-Spring is just around the corner, and in some areas it already feels like it has arrived!
+Spring is just around the corner, and where we live, it already feels like it has arrived!
 If you are a dog owner, it is time to start a flea and tick prevention routine.
-It can be hard to get control of a flea and/or tick infestation once it has begun, and that is why I suggest starting at the first sign of warm weather.
+It can be hard to get control of a flea or tick infestation once it has begun, and that is why I suggest starting at the first sign of warm weather.
 My DIY flea and tick spray recipe can be used alone or with other flea and tick preventions.

 We love using this recipe at our house, but remember, all animals react differently to essential oils.
 Always dilute essential oils before using them on your pet and check with your vet before using essential oils on your pet for the first time.